Join our Facilitator Training in Europe

 You can acquire the skills and knowledge to deliver year-long Girls Journeying Together groups and become affiliated to a professional association.

-30 minute telephone session with Kim
+90 minute live session with Kim and Helena

 Training is being offered to women who have some experience of being with girls aged 11-18 years, and who already have some group-work training, counselling skills, or other relevant experience such as youth work or teaching.
 Please don’t hesitate to contact us to find out how your experience could lend itself to this training.
-As we have a limited number of places, once the course is full we will hold a waiting list for our next European training in 2020.
+As we have a limited number of places, once the course is full we will hold a waiting list for our next European training in 2022 and 2023.

 She’s three and she sticks her tummy out proudly.

 She’s thirteen and she sucks her tummy in shamefully.

 She climbs a tree to play at being a spy.

 She sits in her room posting selfies to be liked.

 What went wrong?